 She graduated from the Department of Political Science and Public Administration, Faculty of Law, National and Kapodistrian University of Athens.
 She was awarded a scholarship form the Greek State Scholarship Foundation (ΙΚΥ) in order to pursue her post-graduate studies.
 Having completed an M.A in Urban and Regional Studies at the University of Sussex, she continued with a Ph.D. at the Centre for Cultural Studies in Sussex University, under the supervision of Professor Roger Silverstone.
 Her doctoral research was on the role of Greek television in the construction of national identity.

-She was teaching at the University of Sunderland between 1996-2000 as a lecturer at first and senior lecturer soon after.
-Between 2000-2002, she was a Marie Curie Post Doctoral Fellow at the Radboud University of Nijmegen in the Netherlands, researching the digital civil society across the European Union.
-From 2002 to 2006 she was working as the Director of International Relations at the Hellenic Culture Organization.
+She worked as a lecturer and senior lecturer at the University of Sunderland between 1996-2000.
+From 2000 to 2002, she was a Marie Curie Post Doctoral Fellow at the Radboud University of Nijmegen in the Netherlands, researching the digital civil society across the European Union.
+Following that, she worked at the Hellenic Culture Organization as the Director of International Relations (2002 -2006).